A guide to Namibia Safaris

-Safari mavericks seeking new-found adventure in an ancient land will be enthralled by a Namibia safari holiday.
+Safari mavericks seeking new-found adventure in an ancient land will certainly be enthralled by a Namibia safari holiday.
 So too will families wishing for the ultimate shared experience, retirees ticking off bucketlists and honeymooners seeking romance.

-But this is a massive country – more than twice the size of Germany – and it’s a long way between the destinations you’re going to want to visit.
-That’s why one of the most popular ways to explore is by light aircraft.
-Namibia air safaris not only let you move effortlessly from place to place, giving you more time to spend on safari than in transit, but will also let you witness this extraordinary country from the skies.
+Namibia is a massive country – twice the size of Germany so the most popular travel option among our guests is an Air Safari.
+This allows you to move effortlessly from place to place, giving you more time to spend on safari than in transit, but will also let you witness this extraordinary country from the skies.
 A bird’s eye perspective of Namibia’s natural wonders is something you’ll never forget.

 The Namibian climate is typical of a semi-desert environment, with warm to extremely hot days and more often than not sunny and cooler nights.
 There’s little rain, other than in the first few months of the year (December to March).
 Even then it’s not enough to detract you from visiting (in our humble opinion!).